-One particularly moving story came from a Gulf War veteran — a six-foot male in his forties, father of two, originally from California — who had suffered a gunshot wound that resulted in a spinal cord injury.
-For years following the war, the vet continued to experience debilitating pain and muscle spasms in his legs that prevented him from leading a normal life.
+One particularly moving story came from a Gulf War veteran — originally from California — who had suffered a gunshot wound that resulted in a spinal cord injury.
+For years following the war, the vet continued to experience debilitating pain and muscle spasms in his back and legs that prevented him from leading a normal life.
 After a lengthy period of being prescribed large amounts of opiates with numerous adverse side effects – including constant states of sedation, dizziness, and nausea — he decided to try cannabis, which quickly provided him significant relief from his symptoms with little to no side-effects and helped pave the way for him to return to normal everyday life.

 This is just one of the many first-hand accounts that inspired Dr. Kingsley to learn more about medical cannabis.
 Drawing on his significant experience and passion in medicine, business and horticulture, Dr. Kingsley decided to launch his own medical cannabis company, Minnesota Medical Solutions.